luisarmona/luisarmona.github.io/index.markdown

 My research interests lie in industrial organization, the economics of information, postsecondary education, and how machine learning methods can be used to enhance existing economic models.
 - Primary Advisor: Matthew Gentzkow
-- Fields: Industrial Organization/Economics of Education
+- Fields: Industrial Organization, Economics of Education